Skip to content

 How Your Mortgage Rate Affects the Equation

 This is exactly why getting the lowest possible mortgage rate matters so much — and why using an independent mortgage broker who shops multiple wholesale lenders can save you significant money.
 A rate that is 0.5% lower on a $400,000 mortgage saves you roughly $30,000 in interest over 30 years.
-That is real money that can either stay in your pocket or be redirected into investments where it can compound.
+That is real money that can either stay in your pocket or be redirected into investments where it compounds.

-At First Commerce Financial, we are not tied to any one lender's rate sheet.
+At First Commerce Financial we are not tied to any one lender's rate sheet.
 We shop dozens of wholesale lenders to find the lowest rate available for your specific situation — because we understand that the rate you get today has a compounding impact on your financial future for the next 30 years.

 Future Value and the Down Payment Decision